-The preferred alternative will be in compliance with the Endangered Species Act of 1973 (ESA) upon completion of consultation with the natural resource regulatory agencies.
+The preferred alternative has been determined to be in compliance with the Endangered Species Act of 1973 (ESA) after completion of consultation with the natural resource regulatory agencies.
 The preferred alternative is not anticipated to adversely affect rare, threatened, or endangered species and is expected to provide a positive impact through the development of additional valuable habitat used by threatened and endangered species.